Tschüss, cars: a path to sustainable transportation emerges in German countryside | DW | 16.02.2022

 Rethinking the last mile

 But it's not enough to discourage the desire to drive.
 A vicious cycle also needs to be broken.
 Few people in rural areas currently use public transport.
-This leads to a reduced offering, which leads to even fewer users.
+That leads to reduced options, which leads to even fewer users.

 Walking and biking have a role to play